yahoojapan/k2hdkc/feature.md

 This means that **K2HDKC** can store a value and a key-value pair in a queue data structure.

 # CAS(Compare And Swap)
 **K2HDKC** supports CAS(compare-and-swap) operations by using [K2HASH](https://k2hash.antpick.ax/) and other mutex functionality. **K2HDKC** updates a value of a key after reading the current value of the key to check if it matches the expected one.
-Typical use cases of CAS operations are incrementing or decrementing a counter, updating a mutex data item and so on.
+Typical use cases of CAS operations are increment or decrement a counter, updating a mutex data item and so on.

 # Data Encryption
 **K2HDKC** supports data encryption which is also a [K2HASH](https://k2hash.antpick.ax/)'s function.